Simy in action as Roma demolish Crotone | Goal.com

 Simy Nwankwo featured as Roma hammered Crotone 5-0 in Sunday’s Serie A game at Stadio Olimpico.

-The attacker was handed a starting role in the encounter and lasted for the duration of the game but could not help his side to avoid defeat
+The attacker was handed a starting role in the encounter and featured for the duration of the game but could not help his side to avoid defeat

 The game started with both sides aiming to outwit each other and in the 17th minute, Roma came close to opening the scoring through Henrikh Mkhitaryan but his effort hit the post.